gdg-uberlandia/lathrop/README.md

 cp .env.example .env.local
 ```

+### Add Service Account to root of the project

+Add values of environment variables that you can find on

+1. Download the key
-Add values of environment variables that you can find on Project Settings -> Service Accounts -> Generate new private Key
+Project Settings -> Service Accounts -> Generate new private Key

+2. Rename to serviceAccount.json in root of project